 The E-Form Workout has been ECF’s signature in-house functional training workout for over a decade.
 It has attributed to many success stories from clients benefiting from its effective workouts.
 Currently, Eric is working on a book deal featuring the 6-week functional training regimen entitled, ‘E-Form Workout 6-weeks of Enhanced Function.’
-The book’s debut has not been determine, but the release will be sometime in 2018 .
+The book’s release has not been determined.

 ULA 2018 ‘Billboard’ collection ad

-The ULA clothing line is currently working on its 2018 ‘Billboard’ collection.
+The ULA clothing line is currently working on its 2020 ‘Billboard’ collection.
 The collection hosts an array of chic fitted silhouettes gearing to both active wear and street wear lifestyles.
-The innovative designs which consist of bold and colorful word graphics, pays homage to 3 forces of fitness; energy, focus, and power, and the effects that they have on the human body.
+The innovative designs which consist of bold and colorful word graphics, pays homage to 3 elements of fitness; energy, focus, and power, and the effects that they have on the human body.
 Accordingly to Eric, “The collection will be used as a social platform to endorse the positive affects of fitness.
 This collection will bring awareness to how important exercise is in our lives.”
-The ‘Billboard’ collection debuts in late summer 2018.
+The ‘Billboard’ collection debuts in early 2020.

-Eric plans to continue the expansion of his company, and the building of his brands.
-He also plans to continue his quest to provide effective fitness programs, and commit to helping clients improve their fitness.
+Eric plans to expand his company, and continues his quest to provide effective fitness programs while helping clients improve their level of fitness.

 ULA collection is available on-line. visit shop.ulamens.com